Private car transfer from Naples to Ravello

 One of Italy’s most prestigious music festivals, the Ravello Festival, turns this town into an even more colorful version of itself every summer.
 It pays homage to composer Richard Wagner, who found inspiration in Ravello.
 The event features a diverse lineup of classical music, jazz, and dance performances held in venues throughout the town, including the Villa Rufolo.
 The festival's highlight is the Concert at Dawn, a magical experience where music welcomes the first light of dawn.

 Plan your visit from Naples to Ravello in the spring or fall.
 The weather is pleasant without being stifling, which is perfect for taking advantage of the stunning natural surroundings.
-Plus, there are fewer tourists to the Amalfi Coast in general during these times, so you'll have fewer crowds to contend with.
+Plus, there are fewer tourists to the coast in general during these times, so you'll have fewer crowds to contend with.
 But if you're a classical music fan, it's worth weathering the heat and crowds in July and August for the Ravello Music Festival.
 Just imagine listening to world-class classics in one of the most beautiful places on the planet!

 While not as well-known as Pompeii, this UNESCO-listed Roman city was also shockingly well-preserved by the eruption of Mt.
 Vesuvius.
 The Other Lost City